 Here you can walk around the various gardens, which specialize in anything from cactuses to palms to desert landscapes.
 Nature lovers will relish the range of parkland, while those interested in art and history will find more than enough to satisfy them.
 We don’t even know where to start – photography museums, the Model Railroad Museum, the Natural History Museum, and the Air and Space Museum are only some of what’s on offer.
 You can also see a show at the Old Globe Theatre or the Civic Youth Ballet.
 It’s endlessly fascinating and the perfect example of San Diego’s community-minded nature.

-Even if you’re not usually a fan of military museums, the USS Midway Museum will become one of your favourite things to do in San Diego (believe us!).
+Even if you’re not usually a fan of military museums, the USS Midway Museum will become one of your favorite things to do in San Diego (believe us!).
 Located on the country’s longest-serving aircraft carrier, it’s packed full of exhibits and activities.
-The audio tour is narrated by former sailors on Midway and takes you through the engine room, sleeping areas, officers’ quarters, on the bridge and into flight control.
-The intricacy and size of the operation is staggering.
+The audio tour is narrated by former sailors on Midway and takes you through the engine room, sleeping areas, officers’ quarters, on the bridge, and into flight control.
+The intricacy and size of the operation are staggering.

-As much as possible, San Diego tries to recreate natural animal habitats (it was actually a forerunner of this model of zoo).
-It’s hard to pick a highlight of the over 3700 animals living here but the Monkey Trails on an elevated path and the Elephant Odyssey were particularly special.
+As much as possible, San Diego tries to recreate natural animal habitats (it was actually a forerunner of this now ubiquitous modern zoo format).
+It’s hard to pick a highlight of the over 3700 animals living here, but the Monkey Trails on an elevated path and the Elephant Odyssey were particularly special.
 You’re certain to learn a lot more about the other creatures in our world on a visit here, which can only ever be a good thing.

 This is where you’ll find much of the city’s buzz and is one of our beloved evening things to do in San Diego.
 The Gaslamp Quarter is a historic neighborhood in downtown; the streets are lined with charming 19th-century buildings that are now occupied by restaurants and shops (rather than saloons and brothels).

-Seriously, these sea lions are amazing and we just couldn’t believe how close you could get to them.
-Of course, we would never recommend touching them – it is illegal in fact – but you can get right up and personal with them and they do not seem bothered in the slightest.
-True fans should consider booking onto one of the popular La Jolla Sea Caves Kayak tours to enjoy the sublime coastal scenery from a different perspective and get close to the sea lions without the crowds.
+Seriously, these sea lions are amazing, and we just couldn’t believe how close you could get to them.
+Of course, we would never recommend touching them – it is illegal, in fact – but you can get right up and personal with them, and they do not seem bothered in the slightest.
+True fans should consider booking onto one of the famous La Jolla Sea Caves Kayak tours to enjoy the sublime coastal scenery from a different perspective and get close to the sea lions without the crowds.

 You’ll have noticed by now that a lot of the best things to do in San Diego are exploring the different areas – this is because each one is so unique that it’s like discovering a different town altogether.
-It’ll come as no surprise that San Diego’s Little Italy district is a foodie’s delight, with traditional restaurants, hip new spots and an amazing Food Hall.
+It’ll come as no surprise that San Diego’s Little Italy district is a foodie’s delight, with traditional restaurants, hip new spots, and a fantastic Food Hall.

-As well as the Torrey Pine tree the reserve takes its name from, there are many other varieties of forest, plant and rock formations to be explored; not to mention the wildlife that have made this expanse their home.
+As well as the Torrey Pines tree the reserve takes its name from, there are many other varieties of forest, plant, and rock formations to be explored, not to mention the wildlife that have made this expanse their home.
 Be respectful as you explore and enjoy the sense of freedom you find here.